 SI (Systéme Internationale): The International System of Units.

-Skipped Scans: Occurs when the datalogger program is too long for the scan interval.
+Skipped Scan: Occurs when the datalogger program is too long for the scan interval.
 Skipped scans can cause errors in pulse measurements.

 Slow Sequence: A usually slower secondary scan in the CRBasic program.
 The main scan has priority over a slow sequence.